thanif/CPL/README.md

 zworld = - xcam * math.sin(pitch) + zcam * math.cos(pitch) + z

+Left Camera was  constant at the following configuration:

+X = 2
+Y = 0
+Z = 1.4
+Pitch = -15

+Right Camera Configurations:

+FOV with range from 50 to 150

+X with range from 2 to 170

+Y with range from -5 to 5

+Z with range from 1 to 3

+Pitch with range from -30 to 30

+While making the dataset, we used the values as the difference between left and right camera. e.g. the value for X for first episode is 0.

 # Results from Camera Calibration through Camera Projection Loss

 <div align="center">